pcorliss/AbuseJet/README.markdown

 Clears all memcached caches and alert reporting caches.
 Will reset all usage data.

 ####/admin/dump_config
-Prints current running config with all comments ommited.
+Prints current running config with all comments omitted.
 This command does not overwrite the abusejet.yaml file.
 But you may incorporate it's output into the file manually.

 ####/admin/block
 Runtime additions of new items to track and respond with actions.
 Takes the following arguments